lightoj-dev/problem-tutorials/1111/en.md

 In the image we can see that there are only two cities (3rd & 4th) that are reachable by all members.
 Member from city-2 can go in a manner of 2 -> 3 -> 4.
 Member form city-3 can go in a manner of 3 -> 4.

+This shows that only city 3 & 4 can be reached by all members.
+Making the answer = 2.

 Algorithmic steps to solve the problem:
   1. Take inputs and store in appropriate data structure